globallightingdata/website/docs/getting-started/create-first-gldf.md

 The heart of a GLDF file is the **product.xml** file, located in the root of the archive.
 It contains all the product information.

 The GLDF Schema defines the exact structure of the XML code in **product.xml**.
 You can validate your XML file against the schema to ensure your GLDF file works correctly.
-We describe this in the section <a href="" target="_self">validation</a>.

 GLDF divides the XML structure into three sections.

-- Header
+- `Header`
-- General Definitions
+- `GeneralDefinitions`
-- Product Definitions
+- `ProductDefinitions`

+All sections are children of the `Root` element.
 Please see [XML hierarchy](/docs/structure/xml-hierarchy.md) for more information.

-All sections are children of the `Root` element.

 ### Step 1: Create the basic XML structure